Oscar65/resttime-py/README.md

 ## Description

 Is a countdown timer at end demands attention.
-It uses Xlib APIs _NET_ACTIVE_WINDOW to get window ID and _NET_WM_STATE_DEMANDS_ATTENTION to get window's attention on Linux and Windows APIs FlashWindowEx for Windows.
+It uses Xlib APIs _NET_ACTIVE_WINDOW to get window ID and _NET_WM_STATE_DEMANDS_ATTENTION to get window's attention on Linux and Windows APIs FlashWindowEx, GetParent, GetDesktopWindow and SetForegroundWindow.

 Also at beggining center window on screen.